 Alex Bernadett, MD

 Dr. Bernadett completed his primary care sports medicine fellowship at San Diego Sports Medicine and Family Health Center in July 2020.
-He joined SDSM as an associate physician in August 2020. .
+He joined SDSM as an associate physician in August 2020.
 He grew up in Grass Valley, CA and is a proud graduate of Nevada Union High School.
 He earned a BS degree from Tulane University in New Orleans, LA and graduated from the Tulane University School of Medicine in 2016.
 He completed his family medicine residency training at the Swedish Family Medicine First Hill program in 2019.
-Dr. Bernadett is board certified in family medicine by the American Board of Family Medicine (ABFM).
+Dr. Bernadett is board certified in family medicine and sports medicine by the American Board of Family Medicine (ABFM).
 Dr. Bernadett has a special interest in sports medicine, musculoskeletal ultrasound, office-based procedures, and providing care in resource limited settings.
-In his spare time, he enjoys playing and watching sports, keeping up with Major League Baseball (slowly becoming a Padres fan), and spending time with his wife and daughter.
+He sees patients of all ages, from newborns to centenarians.
+In his spare time, Dr. Bernadett enjoys playing and watching sports, keeping up with Major League Baseball, and spending time with his wife and daughters

 Geoff Lange, DO